DamianZaremba/damianzaremba.co.uk/content/_posts/2013-01-20-what-is-anycast-and-why-would-i-use-it.markdown

 Your gateway is England, Scotland and Wales need to access it if either of their links fail.
 You also have servers in each of the offices and want to access them as fast as possible.

-Keeping the links at layer 2 and blocking one (via something like STP) would give you gateway redundancy - if link A failed, link B would un-block and start forwarding traffic.
+Keeping the links at layer 2 and blocking one (via something like STP) would give you gateway redundancy - if link A failed, link B would unblock and start forwarding traffic.

 ![]({% postfile e-s-w_triangle-l2-failover.jpeg %})

-The problem here is you are having to go via Scotland to access Wales from England, when they have a directly link.
+The problem here is you are having to go via Scotland to access Wales from England, when they have a direct link.
 You can't have both links up because you'd cause a loop and no traffic would pass.

 The solution is to make both links layer 3 and use a routing protocol to advertise the ranges over the top of them - there are reasons you'd want to use layer 2, or have one layer 2 and one layer 3, this is outside the scope of this example though.

 I'm not going to get into how to configure a routing protocol - there are a few to choose from, for this use case it doesn't hugely matter.
-Lets assume both links are the same speed and are direct (1 hop away).
+Let's assume both links are the same speed and are direct (1 hop away).

 The topology looks something like